leonardodibari/Genie.jl/README.md

 ## Parameters

 - **start_msa::Array{T,2}**: Initial multiple sequence alignment (MSA) as a 2D array, T can be both Int8 if it's composed of aminoacids or a String if it's composed of nucleotide codons.
-If you give aminoacids as inputs, the relative codons will be sampled randomly among the ones coding for the repective aminoacids.
+If you give aminoacids as inputs, the relative codons will be sampled randomly among the ones coding for the respective aminoacids.
 The format size must be (L,M), where L is the length of the sequence, so columns represent different sequences.
 - **h::Array{T,2}**: 2D array of size (q, L) representing field parameters.
 - **J::Array{T,4}**: 4D array of size (q, L, q, L) representing coupling parameters.